Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction: Details of Implementation

 \subsection{Deep Generative Model of LEGO Graphs}

-We solve brick assembly generation problem using Deep Generative Model of LEGO Graphs and compare the performance against ours.
-We follow the model architecture and training setup of the method described in \citep{dgmlg}.
-To train the graph generation model, we need graphs of target shapes.
-To this end, we assemble target shapes with ground truth voxel shapes.
-Then we convert the brick assemblies into graphs by representing bricks as nodes and direct connections between bricks as edges, following \citep{dgmlg}.
-We train the model for 200 epochs.
+We solve the problem of brick assembly generation using the deep generative model of LEGO Graphs and compare it against ours.
+We follow the model architecture and training setup described in the work~\citep{dgmlg}.
+To train the graph generation model, we need the graph representations of target shapes.
+We therefore create target shapes with ground-truth voxel shapes.
+Then we convert brick structures into graphs by representing bricks as nodes and direct connections between bricks as edges, following the previous work~\citep{dgmlg}.
+We train this model for 200 epochs.